PlayboyPrime/ModalMod/copypasta/README.md

 # Here are the modules you can copy paste into config.json

-Dont forget to add an comma!
+Dont forget rename it and add an comma!

 ## Modal